-As each case goes through the investigation, prosecution and healing process, our advocates are there to help families understand the process, learn about their rights and ensure that children and families get the culturally-sensitive support, education and resources they need to help them overcome the trauma of abuse.
+As each case goes through the investigation, prosecution, and healing process, our family advocates help families understand the process, learn about their rights, and ensure that children and families get the culturally-sensitive support, education and resources they need to help them overcome the trauma of abuse.

 Help us continue to provide hope, healing & justice for abused children.

 Last year, the Will County Children's Advocacy Center served more than 700 Will County children (and their non-offending family members) who were sexually abused, severely physically abused, or who had witnessed a violent crime.